SQream/sqream_docs/third_party_tools/client_drivers/index.rst

    ::

 * **ODBC installer** - SQream Drivers v2020.2.0, with Tableau customizations.
-Please contact your `Sqream represenative <https://sqream.atlassian.net/servicedesk/customer/portal/2>`_ for this installer.
+Please contact your `SQream represenative <https://sqream.atlassian.net/servicedesk/customer/portal/2>`_ for this installer.

   For more information on installing and configuring ODBC on Windows, see :ref:`Install and configure ODBC on Windows <install_odbc_windows>`.